Monika-Khadgi/hamsterwars/README.md

 * Initally, I was not able to display hamster images in gallery.
 Later, I moved all of my images to public folder then it worked.

+* There was a bug at backend part while getting random id of hamster and I found it while working with frontend.
+I managed to fix the bug.

+* I couldn't manage to upload the new image while adding new hamster.
+User can add hamster with information only.

 ## Available scripts to run the project

 In the project directory, you can run: